Half-pipe skiing: Competitions

 Half-pipe skiing was formally endorsed by the International Ski Federation in June 2010, and was approved by the International Olympic Committee in April 2011 to be an official sport 2014 Olympic Games in Sochi, Krasnodar Krai, Russia.
 It has been a part of the Winter Dew Tour, the World Skiing Invitational, and the inaugural 2012 Winter Youth Olympics.
-The current world record for the highest half-pipe ski jump was set in 2015, and is held by Joffrey Pollet-Villard with 26 feet and 3 inches (8.00 metres).
+The current world record for the highest half-pipe ski jump was set in 2015 and is held by Joffrey Pollet-Villard, with 26 feet and 3 inches (8.00 metres).

 Superpipe skiing

-Superpipe skiing is an alternate form of half-pipe skiing that utilizes a superpipe (large halfpipe used in extreme sports), instead of a half-pipe.
+Superpipe skiing is an alternate form of half-pipe skiing that utilizes a superpipe (large halfpipe used in extreme sports) instead of a half-pipe.
 It has been a part of the Winter X Games since 2002.
 The 2012 Winter X Games champion was David Wise with a high score of 93.00.

 Safety concerns

 Half-pipe skiing is considered to be a dangerous sport compared to other forms of skiing.
 In January 2012, Sarah Burke died due to injuries suffered during a training accident.
 Helmets are required during competition, and there are airbags on the sides of pipes during practice runs.
-Colorado governor Bill Owens signed a law which protected ski-resorts from injury-related lawsuits.
+Colorado governor Bill Owens signed a law that protected ski-resorts from injury-related lawsuits.

-As the halfpipe in both skiing and snowboarding has begun more popular, the tricks and maneuvers have become more complicated leading to higher risk of injuries.
-In addition, improved technique, equipment and training have improved the aerodynamics of the users flying abilities.
-This has led to faster and higher elevation tricks which has also increased the amount of injuries.
+As the halfpipe in both skiing and snowboarding has become more popular, the tricks and maneuvers have become more complicated, leading to higher risk of injuries.
+In addition, improved technique, equipment, and training have enhanced the aerodynamics of the user's flying abilities.
+This has led to faster and higher elevation tricks, which have also increased the amount of injuries.